ArchangelX360/ycsb-visualization/README.md

 YCSB visualisation
 --------------------

-#### New parameters
+#### New parameter & measurement

-We added two parameters to YCSB:
+We added one parameter to YCSB:

-* **benchmarkname=my_bench_name** is the name of the benchmark's table in the storage database.
+* **benchmarkname=<my_bench_name>** where "my_bench_name" is the name of the benchmark's table in the storage database.
 Be careful, if you use this name for two different benchmarks, the result of the second will be considered as new results for the first one.

+And we created another type of measurement:

 * **measurementtype=frontend** will activate the frontend DB hook for measurement and allows the graph visualisation

 #### Storage database